Amphetamines and Addiction Treatment

 How is it Used and Abused?

-People may use amphetamines by taking them in pill form or injecting them.
+People may use stimulants by taking them in pill form or injecting them.
 Some people may also smoke them.

 According to the National Institute on Drug Abuse (NIDA):